bit-ocean-studio/infra/packages/prettier-config/README.md

 ## Configuration

-Create a `.prettierrc.json` file in the root of your project and add the following:
+Create a `.prettierrc` file in the root of your project and add the following:

 ```json
 "@bit-ocean/prettier-config"